t-0hmura/g16-mlips/README.md

 pip install "g16-mlips[uma]"
 ```

 3. Log in to Hugging Face for UMA model access.
+(No need for ORB/MACE)
 ```bash
 huggingface-cli login
 ```

-4. Use in a Gaussian input file.
+4. Use in a Gaussian input file. `nomicro` is required.
 ```text
 %nprocshared=8
 %mem=32GB